arbor-sim/arbor/doc/profiler.rst

     _p_     exchange                  10       0.500       0.250    10.6
     _p_     sortspikes                10       0.005       0.003     0.1

-For _p_ more information on starting the profiler and interpreting its output see `Running the Profiler`_ and `Profiler Output`_.
+For _p_ more information on interpreting the profiler's output see `Running the Profiler`_ and `Profiler Output`_.

 Running the Profiler
 --------------------

-Before recording time spent in regions, the profiler must first be started, and then it must be stopped when all profiling is completed.
+The profiler does not need to be started or stopped by the user.
-The time stamp is recorded at each call to stop and start to determine the total wall time spent in the profiler.
-This can be used to determine the proportion of total thread time spent in each region.
+At any point a summary of profiler region counts and times can be obtained, and the profiler regions can be reset.

 .. container:: example-code